Good Counsel College accepts enrolment applications at any time of the school year for students in Years 7-12.

 Step 2.
 The college responds

-The college will acknowledge receipt of your application and advise you of anything else required to assist in considering the application.
 The principal will make the decision whether to progress to an enrolment interview and you will be contacted.

 Step 3.
-An Interview is arranged
+An interview is arranged

 All new students to Good Counsel College must have an enrolment interview with the college principal or the principal’s nominee.

-Year 7 in 2024 interviews will be conducted on the following days:
+Year 7 in 2025 interviews will be conducted on Saturday, 11 May 2024

 Step 4.
-Accepting a Place
+Accepting a place

 If your application progresses, the principal will make an offer of enrolment and Confirmation of Enrolment papers will be issued.